stackworx/stackworx/assigment/assignment-setup.md

 Please create an account on either [Bitbucket](https://bitbucket.org/) or [GitHub](https://github.com/) and place your repository there.
 Bitbucket allows you to create free private repos

+### IDE

+We recommend using [Webstorm](https://www.jetbrains.com/webstorm/) but you are free to use the IDE of your choice.

 ### Project Setup

 #### Install Required Tools